Where your money goes

 Oakwood House Development

 There are currently over 73,000 children in care.
-We need to go further towards meeting the increasing demand from Local Authorities to place children with us.
+We are determined to continue to expand in order to meet the increasing demand for our unique services.

 The children’s needs